-To create effective entrepreneurs by enhancing their critical thinking, problem-solving, decision making and leadership skill that will facilitate startups and high-potential organizations.
+To create effective entrepreneurs by enhancing their critical thinking, problem-solving, decision-making, and leadership skills that will facilitate startups and high-potential organizations.

 PSO3 - Research and Development

 Design and implement HR systems and practices grounded in research that comply with employment laws, leading the organization towards growth and development.